Are KCMIL and MCM the Same?

 AWG (American Wire Gauge) is commonly used for smaller conductors.
 AWG is the go-to measure for small to medium-sized conductors.
 Meanwhile, MCM is used for larger conductors that carry higher currents.
 MCM is primarily used to quantify the cross-sectional area of larger conductors that carry substantial currents.
 These cables are often used in industrial and commercial settings where high-power distribution is necessary.

 Higher AWG numbers correspond to smaller wire diameters.
 With AWG, a higher number indicates a smaller wire diameter.
 For instance, AWG 22 wire is thinner than AWG 12 wire.
 Check out our wire calculator to learn which size you need.
 MCM provides a direct and tangible measurement.
-It specifies conductor sizes in "thousand circular mils."
+It specifies conductor sizes in 'thousand circular mils.'

 AWG is versatile and applicable to a broad spectrum of wire sizes.
 It's commonly used in everyday applications such as tiny wires used in electronic devices and standard household wiring.
 MCM is a common choice for high-current applications.